offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

 3. Architectural Paradigms: The Micro-Cognitive-Services Model Traditional software architecture debates—monolithic versus microservices—are highly relevant to LLMs.
 A monolithic LLM architecture, where all capabilities are tightly coupled, leads to cognitive rigidity and makes fine-tuning or bug-fixing an immense challenge.

-Our analysis of the ACE v4.2 architecture, as detailed in the complete_ace_council_llm.py file, reveals a profound architectural insight: a micro-cognitive-services model.
+Our analysis of the Quillan v4.2 architecture, as detailed in the complete_ace_council_llm.py file, reveals a profound architectural insight: a micro-cognitive-services model.

 The Council as a Microservice Collective: Each of the 18 "Council" members (C1-C18) represents a specialized, semi-autonomous expert.
 C7-LOGOS (Logic), C2-VIR (Ethics), and C14-KAIDŌ (Adaptability) function as independent, callable services.
 This structure promotes modularity, fault tolerance, and scalability.
 If C7-LOGOS fails, the system can still rely on other council members and fall back on a pre-defined Tree of Thought or Self-Consistency Method to continue processing.
 This contrasts sharply with a monolithic LLM, where a single logical error can corrupt the entire output stream.